localstack/docs/content/en/user-guide/state-management/cloud-pods/index.md

 $ localstack pod load my-pod oras-remote
 {{< / command >}}

-### End-to-End encryption
+### End-to-End Encryption

 Cloud Pods artifacts are stored in S3 buckets when using the LocalStack platform as the storage remote.
 By default, Amazon S3 encrypts all objects before saving them on disks, while the opposite operation happens at download time.
-This ensure encryption **at rest** for Cloud Pods.
+This ensures encryption **at rest** for Cloud Pods.

 When this is not enough, LocalStack also offers end-to-end encryption for enterprise customers as a preview feature.
 To activate this feature, make sure to start LocalStack with the `POD_ENCRYPTION` environment variable set to 1.

 The next step is to generate a passphrase used to encrypt and decrypt the Cloud Pods' artifacts.
-We advice to create a strong passphrase by using the `openssl` utility, e,g.:
+We advise to create a strong passphrase by using the `openssl` utility, e,g.:

 {{<command >}}
 $ openssl rand --base64 32
 # 3X03eU5pgoejObUR+Y8I4QjbjeGEKjDcmVFd0FU5pCg=
 {{< / command > }}

-Users should treat the generated passphrase as a secret and they are responsible of securily sharing it into the organization.
+Users should treat the generated passphrase as a secret and they are responsible for securely sharing it within the organization.
-The generated secret can now be provided as option to the `save` command when creating an encrypted Cloud Pod.
+The generated secret can now be provided as am option to the `save` command when creating an encrypted Cloud Pod.

 {{<command >}}
 $ localstack pod save my-secret-pod --secret 3X03eU5pgoejObUR+Y8I4QjbjeGEKjDcmVFd0FU5pCg=